mraht-apps/notie/ROADMAP.md

 [ ] Choosing of user data folder
 [ ] Encryption of the user data folder

+Pages creation:
+1) Create page on base of db data in cache folder if being called and not yet existent
+2) Remove files in cache folder if app is being closed

 Version 1.1.0
 =====================================================================
 [ ] Table filter